miekuskamil/Ansible_ACI_Implementation/README.md

 The main files are:

-1. ./template.menu.sh - copy/paste .xlxs spreadsheet content variables (no headings) and submit with Ctrl+D. This will invoke Jinja template generator that will output the variables in a format Ansible loop statements understand.
+1. ***./template.menu.sh*** - copy/paste ***template_variables.xlsx*** spreadsheet's content variables (no headings) and submit with Ctrl+D. This will invoke Jinja template generator that will output the variables in a format Ansible loop statements understand.
 2. Run Ansible plays with the following commands:

 > ***ansible-playbook ap.yml -i ../inventories/inventory.txt --tags="go"  --vault-password-file ../vault.txt --limit "sandboxapicdc.cisco.com,"***
+> ***ansible-playbook ap.yml -i ../inventories/inventory.txt --tags="stop"  --vault-password-file ../vault.txt --limit "sandboxapicdc.cisco.com,"***

 Note the tags, they vary dependent if you wish to deploy or rollback configuration.
-For the available tags explore main Ansible plays and see how they correspond to the respective roles/{{ role }}/tasks/main.yml files.
+For the available tags explore main Ansible plays and see how they correspond to the respective ***roles/{{ role }}/tasks/main.yml*** files.
+You can construct all ansible-playbooks statements into any wrapper of your choice, good example can be found here.
+In addition you can write up mor einteractive script that prompts you for a variety of variables and passes them onto ***--extra-vars (or -e)*** block (i.e. tenant, APIC hostname etc.)

+## Misc

+1. The verificaiton part is not part of plays, further development is required with assert module and CI/CD pipeline i.e. Ansible Tower, GitLab or Jenkins.
+2. If you require more roles, just grab API Inspector, mimic required APIC functionality via GUI and grab ready API call for it.
+Then follow the folder/file patter as above and replace API's variables with ***{{ }}*** of your choice.
+Add more tabs to the ***.xlxs*** template and you're ready to go.
+Rememeber template's generator function name = role's name.
+3. Tested with number of APICs software versions, but they may vary around API syntax.
+If you see the errors during the deployment try to run play in verbose mode -vvv for more clues.
+It may be a case you'll need to re-write API call completely, however the rest of folder/file structure remains the same.